indrajith76/explore-js-objects-m-35/README.md

 Link - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object

 ## 🎯 Topic-3 : Loop through an object using for in, for of, object entries.
-🔴 for of loop can not used with objects !<br>
+🔴 Warning : for of loop can not used with objects !<br>
 Example :
 <pre>
 const bottle = { color: "yellow", price: 50, isCleaned: true, capacity: 1 }